wonsunahn/CS1632_Summer2020/deliverables/2/README.md

 ALL TESTS PASSED
 ```

-Also, you should see the following output or similar when running runTestBuggy.bat (or runTestBuggy.sh):
+And after running runTestBuggy.bat (or runTestBuggy.sh), you should get output that looks like [runTestBuggy.output.txt](runTestBuggy.output.txt).
+If you do, this tells you that you have written your JUnit tests well so that they are able to find the bugs in CoffeeMakerQuestBuggy.
+Note that I've commented out the following line at TestRunner.java:30 to make the output less verbose:
 ```
-TESTING BUGGY IMPLEMENTATION

-testAddRoomAtNorthDuplicate(CoffeeMakerQuestTest): null
-testGetCurrentRoom(CoffeeMakerQuestTest): expected null, but was:<Room@7225790e>
-testAddRoomAtNorthUnique(CoffeeMakerQuestTest):
-Argument(s) are different!
-Wanted: room.setNorthDoor("North");
--> at CoffeeMakerQuestTest.testAddRoomAtNorthUnique(CoffeeMakerQuestTest.java:124)
-Actual invocation has different arguments: room.setNorthDoor("South");
--> at CoffeeMakerQuestBuggy.addRoomAtNorth(CoffeeMakerQuestBuggy.java:66)

-testProcessCommandDWin(CoffeeMakerQuestTest): expected:<...gar.

-You drink the [beverage and are ready to study!
-You win]!
-> but was:<...gar.

-You drink the [air, as you have no coffee, sugar, or cream.
-The air is invigorating, but not invigorating enough.
-You cannot study.
-You lose]!
->
-testProcessCommandDLose(CoffeeMakerQuestTest): expected:<...GAR!

-You drink the [air, as you have no coffee, sugar, or cream.
-The air is invigorating, but not invigorating enough.
-You cannot study.
-You lose]!
-> but was:<...GAR!

-You drink the [beverage and are ready to study!
-You win]!
->
-testGetInstructionsString(CoffeeMakerQuestTest): expected:< INSTRUCTIONS [(N,S,L,I,D,H) ]> > but was:< INSTRUCTIONS []> >
-testProcessCommandLCream(CoffeeMakerQuestTest):
-Argument(s) are different!
-Wanted: player.addItem(CREAM);
--> at CoffeeMakerQuestTest.testProcessCommandLCream(CoffeeMakerQuestTest.java:199)
-Actual invocation has different arguments: player.addItem(COFFEE);
--> at CoffeeMakerQuestBuggy.processCommand(CoffeeMakerQuestBuggy.java:151)

-testProcessCommandI(CoffeeMakerQuestTest): expected:<[YOU HAVE NO COFFEE!
-YOU HAVE NO CREAM!
-YOU HAVE NO SUGAR!]
-> but was:<[Player has nothing.]
->
-testProcessCommandN(CoffeeMakerQuestTest): expected:<Mock for Room, hashCode: 1355316001> but was:<Mock for Room, hashCode: 1597462040>
-testProcessCommandS(CoffeeMakerQuestTest): expected:<Mock for Room, hashCode: 403716510> but was:<Room@32d992b2>
-testAddFirstRoom(CoffeeMakerQuestTest): null
-testSetCurrentRoom(CoffeeMakerQuestTest): null

-!!! - At least one failure, see above.```
+System.out.println(f.getTrace());
 ```
-This tells you that you have written your JUnit tests well so that they are able to find the bugs in CoffeeMakerQuestBuggy.
+The above will print a full Java stack trace for every failure.
+It is useful when a test fails due to a crash in your program and you want to locate exactly in which source code line the Java exception was thrown.
+The defects in this CoffeeMakerQuestBuggy does not involve crashes due to exceptions so I've temporarily commented it out for brevity.

 ## Additional Requirements